Linear displacement current solely driven by the quantum metric: The quantum theory for displacement current

-where $f_{nm}=f_n-f_m$, $\eta$ is an infinitesimal quantity, and we have used $v^\beta_{nm}=i\epsilon_{nm}r^\beta_{nm}$ for $n \neq m$.
-Note that the first term of Eq.(\ref{response}) is irrelevant to the band geometry of Bloch electrons and is the contribution of conduction current due to the Fermi surface property $\partial_\alpha f_n$ \cite{FuBCD}, which recovers the familiar extrinsic Drude current in DC limit ($\omega_1 \rightarrow 0$) due to $\tau=i/(\omega_1+i\eta)$ \cite{FuBCD}, therefore, below we will only concentrate on the second term of Eq.(\ref{response}), which includes resonant and nonresonant contributions.
-Particularly, for the latter one, we have
+where we have used $v^\beta_{nm}=i\epsilon_{nm}r^\beta_{nm}$ for $n \neq m$.
+Note that the first term of Eq.(\ref{response}) is irrelevant to the band geometry of Bloch electrons and corresponds to the familiar extrinsic linear Drude current in DC limit due to $\lim_{\omega_1 \rightarrow 0} i/(\omega_1+i\eta) = \tau$ \cite{FuBCD}.
+Besides the extrinsic linear Drude current, we note that Eq.(\ref{response}) (particularly by the nonresonant contribution of its second term) further contains the well-known intrinsic anomalous Hall current and the overlooked linear displacement current phenomenally discussed above, which is explicitly expressed as